What is a Content Management System (CMS)?

 - provides more control over your content: when, how, and to whom it is delivered.

-- you don't need to call on the support of your web developer to make basic changes as usually content is managed through a simple web-based interface
+- you don't need to call on the support of your web developer to make basic changes as content can be easily managed through a simple web-based interface

 - Splitting the layout and formatting from the content makes it relatively easy to update the entire look of a site without the task of changing individual pages: change the template and the new styling is automatically applied across the entire site.